Lee’s Ferry, Arizona Milky Way Photography Location

 Lee’s Ferry, Arizona, is a part of the Glen Canyon National Recreation Area and home to some of the Darkest Skies in the lower forty-eight.
-It is one of our Top Ten Milky Way Photography Locations.
+Again, it is one of our Top Ten Milky Way Photography Locations.

-Lee’s Ferry is a site on the Colorado River in Coconino County, Arizona, in the United States, about 7.5 miles (12.1 km) southwest of Page and 9 miles (14 km) south of the Utah–Arizona border.
+Lee’s Ferry is a site on the Colorado River in Coconino County, Arizona, in the United States, about 7.5 miles southwest of Page and 9 miles south of the Utah–Arizona border.

 It’s best known as a launch point for rafting and canoeing trips down the river, but there’s much more to this little town than meets the eye.
 In this article, we’ll take a closer look at the history of Lee’s Ferry and some of the things that make it such a special place.